oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 }
 ```
 The corresponding JADN definiton in IDL format ([Section 5](#5-definition-formats)) is structurally similar to
-Protobuf, Thrift, ASN.1 and other data definition languages that use named type definitions and containers:
+Protobuf, Thrift, ASN.1 and other data definition languages that use named type definitions:
 ```
 Person = Record
    1 name         String
    2 id           Integer
    3 email        String optional
 ```
-The native JADN definition format is JSON, which enjoys broad support across programming languages and platforms.
+JADN is formally defined in [Section 3](#3-jadn-types) as structured data expressed in JSON format.
-Definitions written in JADN IDL can be translated to and from native JADN format:
+JSON is unambiguous and enjoys broad support across programming languages and platforms.
 ```
 ["Person", "Record", [], "", [
     [1, "name", "String", [], ""],